leoyang812/EurekaHacklathon/README.md

 # The Recall Trial

-The Recall Trial is a Chrome extension and landing site for interrupting YouTube Shorts doomscrolling with comedy, attention checks, Recall Score changes, and a final philosopher roast receipt.
+A Chrome extension that interrupts your YouTube Shorts sessions, quizzes what you actually watched, and has ancient philosophers roast you with an AI receipt.

-## Local Setup
+## Setup

 1. Install dependencies: